Frequently Asked Questions

 For buyers, the registration procedure is overly cumbersome.
 For sellers，about 30% sales will be cut off, not to mention the restrictive rules of getting app approved.
 Fortunately, there are also non-negligible advantages.
 App Store resolves many common problems of software distribution, as enumerated below:

 - Download hosting & bandwidth

-If each software developer has to set up its own solution to provide the above services, the developer will be much distracted from developing new apps or improving existing apps.
-And also, the app's final price will be much higher due to the additional distribution overhead occured which has no contribution to the app's functionality & quality.
-Thus, the buyer may end up with paying more but the transaction may not necessarily be easier -- think about the concern of giving credit card to a stranger, filling forms with personal information, manually typing in the received license key and dealing with activation errors...etc.
+Imagine if each software developer has to set up its own solution for providing the above services, the developer will be much distracted from app development, and also, the app's final price will be much higher due to the additional distribution overhead which has no contribution to the app's functionality & quality.
+Thus, the buyer may end up paying more for less, and the transaction may not necessarily be easier as it might seem -- think about the concern of giving credit card to a stranger, filling in forms with personal information, manually typing in the received license key and dealing with activation errors...etc.

 Related question: Why App Store?